 If the employee resigns in under 3 months (and doesn’t transfer the contract or take it with them to a new employer), early termination protection cannot be applied and the employee would be liable for up to 50% of the rest of the lease.
 However, our deferment period is much shorter compared to other salary sacrifice suppliers, making this eventuality much less likely with loveelectric.

 We are the only provider to offer full GAP protection if the vehicle is written off.
 GAP protection ensures that the employer isn't left with £1000s worth of shortfall between the retail value of the car, compared to the leasing company's valuation.

 If the employer makes the employee redundant after 6 months, the employer will pay a one-off fee worth the gross amount of one month of the lease payment.
 This can then be recovered directly from the employee's next/final net salary.
 Because it is taken from source, the employee cannot default on this payment.
 We believe this is a benefit to the company, as a nominal termination fee introduces positive friction at the point of sale, ensuring employees do not simply opt for longer leases as they are often cheaper, whilst having the intention to leave the lease after 12/24 months without any further commitments.
 This reduces employee attrition and decreases the monthly lease cost for those who see their lease through to the end of the agreed term.
 It's a bit like an 'excess' on an insurance policy which reduces the monthly premium.

-Read more about our early termination protection here: Early Termination Protection for Salary Sacrifice Car Scheme: How It Works And What You Need To Know
+Read more about our unique Flexible Return Options here: Early Termination Protection for Salary Sacrifice Car Scheme: How It Works And What You Need To Know

 Tusker has provided salary sacrifice schemes to companies for over ten years and offers everything from fleet management to brand new electric cars and company cars.